zerrubabbel/code-red/install-guide.md

 - Lutris (game and launcher compatibility and organization)
 - ProtonDB (website which reports the Linux compatibility state of games)

-''Download the config files found in this repository'' (each file has a header with its name, and the path where that file should be stored)
+**Download the config files found in this repository** (each file has a header with its name, and the path where that file should be stored)
 - .bashrc (contains useful terminal shortcuts, terminal safety features)
 - .help.md (as long as the provided .bashrc file is used, you can type 'arch-help' for useful tips when you get stuck)
 - kitty.conf (Makes your terminal look good)